 DE 25-IB53 2025-10-20

-When a Delaware municipality reschedules a meeting, does the posted notice have to clearly identify the new date, time, and location?
+When a Delaware public body reschedules a meeting, does the posted notice have to clearly state the new date, time, and place?

 Disclaimer: This is an official Delaware Attorney General opinion.
 AG opinions are persuasive authority but not binding precedent.
 This summary is for informational purposes only and is not legal advice.
 Consult a licensed Delaware attorney for advice on your specific situation.